johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-04-08-docusaurus-structured-data-faqs-mdx/index.md

 ## FAQs and Structured Data

-I've working with [Growtika](https://growtika.com/) to repair my SEO after [damagining it last year](../2023-01-15-how-i-ruined-my-seo/index.md).
+I've been working with [Growtika](https://growtika.com/) to repair my SEO after [shredding it somehow last year](../2023-01-15-how-i-ruined-my-seo/index.md).
 One of the experiments we ran was to add [FAQs to a post](../2023-02-01-migrating-from-github-pages-to-azure-static-web-apps/index.md), and with that, the equivalent FAQ Structured Data.
-The idea was that we could see if this would help with the SEO for that post.
+The intent being to see if this would help with the SEO for that post.

 My blog is written in [MDX](https://mdxjs.com/), and hosted on [Docusaurus](https://docusaurus.io/).
 I wanted to see if I could create an MDX component that would render the FAQs into a page, and the same information as Structured Data.
 The [Docusaurus docs suggested this was feasible](https://docusaurus.io/docs/markdown-features/react), and I wanted to see if I could make it work.

-So I created a component that could be used to render FAQs into a page, and the same information as Structured Data.
+So I created a component that could be used to render FAQs into a page as markdown, and the same information as Structured Data.
 I thought it would be useful to share that component with the world.
 Hello world, herewith the component:

-## The component
+## The FAQStructuredData MDX component

 I created a directory called `FAQStructuredData` in the ``src/theme/MDXComponents` directory.
 This directory is where I keep my custom MDX components.
 I then created an `index.js` file in that directory.
 This is the file that contains the component: